 Building a strong core doesn't mean you need a sculpted six-pack.
 Instead, you want to think of it as the foundation for all of your training.
 And while you might think you need to add countless sit-ups into your workout routine, there are actually tons of core exercises you can do to build a solid core — no crunches required.

-We tapped Max Artsis, CAFS, PES, Coach Developmental Lead for Tonal and Michael Miraglia, FRC mobility specialist and coach, to give you all the benefits of core exercises, plus a workout you can try right now!
+We tapped Max Artsis, CAFS, PES, Coach Developmental Lead for Tonal and Michael Miraglia, FRC mobility specialist and coach, to give you all the benefits of incorporating core workouts into your routine, plus a core workout you can try right now!

 Can core exercises build muscle?